Racketship01/BuildResponsiceWebsiteHTML-CSS1/Notes/README.md

   > rem and em do NOT depend on html font-size in media queries

   > Instead, 1rem = 1em = 16px

+  > we use em in media queries instead of rem because some browser has a bug in rem

 # Section 9: Omnifood: Optimazations